ethereum/homestead-guide/source/network/test-networks.rst

 eth (C++ client)
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 This is supported natively on 0.9.93 and above.
-Pass the ``--morden`` argument in when starting any of the clients. e.g.:
+Pass the ``--ropsten`` argument in when starting any of the clients. e.g.:

 .. code:: Console

-   > eth --morden
+   > eth --ropsten

 PyEthApp (Python client)
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-PyEthApp supports the morden network from v1.0.5 onwards:
+PyEthApp currently only supports the old morden testnet.
+From v1.0.5 onwards:

 .. code:: Console